 Term Description Acknowledgement Slip The slip or document issued by the Designated Intermediary to a Bidder as proof of registration of the Bid cum Application Form.
-Addendum The addendum to the DRHP dated August 27, 2020 filed with the SEBI.
 Allot/Allotment/Allotted The transfer of Equity Shares to the successful Bidders pursuant to this Offer.
 Allotment Advice Note, advice or intimation of Allotment sent to the Bidders who have been or are to be Allotted the Equity Shares after the Basis of Allotment has been approved by the Designated Stock Exchange.
 Allottee A successful Bidder to whom the Equity Shares are Allotted.
-Application Supported by An application, whether physical or electronic, used by an ASBA Bidder, to Blocked Amount or ASBA make a Bid by authorising a SCSB to block the Bid Amount in the ASBA Account and which includes applications made by RIBs using UPI, where the Bid amount were blocked upon acceptance of UPI Mandate Request by RIBs.
-ASBA Account A bank account maintained by ASBA Bidder with a SCSB for blocking the Bid Amount mentioned in the ASBA Form and included a bank account of RIBs linked with UPI.
+Application Supported by An application, whether physical or electronic, used by an ASBA Bidder, to Blocked Amount or ASBA make a Bid by authorising a SCSB to block the Bid Amount in the ASBA Account and will include applications made by RIBs using UPI, where the Bid amount will be blocked upon acceptance of UPI Mandate Request by RIBs.
+ASBA Account A bank account maintained by ASBA Bidder with a SCSB for blocking the Bid Amount mentioned in the ASBA Form and will include a bank account of RIBs linked with UPI.
 ASBA Bid A Bid made by an ASBA Bidder including all revisions and modifications thereto as permitted under the SEBI ICDR Regulations.
 ASBA Bidder Any Bidder in the Offer who intends to submit a Bid.
-ASBA Form/ Bid cum An application form, whether physical or electronic, used by an ASBA Bidder Application Form and which was considered as an application for Allotment in terms of the Red Herring Prospectus and this Prospectus.
+ASBA Form/ Bid cum An application form, whether physical or electronic, used by an ASBA Bidder Application Form and which will be considered as an application for Allotment in terms of this Draft Red Herring Prospectus and the Prospectus.
 Axis Capital Axis Capital Limited.
-Banker(s) to the Offer/Public IDBI Bank Limited and Axis Bank Limited Offer Account Bank THE LANGE CARRIES OF THE ATTENDED Basis of Allotment The basis on which the Equity Shares will be Allotted to successful Bidders under the Offer Bid An indication to make an offer during the Bid/Offer Period by an ASBA Blu Bidder pursuant to submission of the ASBA Form, to subscribe to or purchase the Equity Shares of our Company at a price within the Price Band, including all revisions and modifications thereto as permitted under the SEBI ICDR Regulations. - O The term Bidding was construed accordingly.
-Bid Amount The highest value of optional Bids indicated in the Bid cum Application Form and payable by the Bidder or as blocked in the ASBA Account of the Bidder, as the case may be, upon submission of the Bid in the Offer.
-Eligible Employees applying in the Employee Reservation Portion and Retail Individual Investors applied at the Cut-Off Price subject to applicable law and the Bid amount was Cap Price multiplied by the number of Equity Shares Bid for by such Eligible Employee and mentioned in the Bid cum Application Form.
-The maximum Bid Amount under the Employee Reservation Portion
+Banker(s) to the Offer/Public IDBI Bank Limited and Axis Bank Limited Offer Account Bank Th. b. ' Basis of Allotment The basis on which the Equity Shares will be Allotted to successful Bidders under the Offer Bid An indication to make an offer during the Bid/Offer Period by an ASBA Did Bidder pursuant to submission of the ASBA Form, to subscribe to or purchase the Equity Shares of our Company at a price within the Price Band, including all revisions and modifications thereto as permitted under the SEBI ICDR Regulations.
+Tregulations.
+The term Bidding shall be construed accordingly.
+Bid Amount The highest value of optional Bids indicated in the Bid cum Application Form and payable by the Bidder or as blocked in the ASBA Account of the Bidder, as the case may be, upon submission of the Bid.
+Bid Lot [•] Equity Shares.
+Bid/Offer Closing Date The date after which the Designated Intermediaries will not accept any Bids which shall be published in all editions of the English national newspaper [•], all editions of the Hindi national newspaper [•] and Mumbai edition of the Marathi daily newspaper [•], (Marathi being the regional language of Maharashtra, where the Registered Office is located) each with wide circulation.
+Our Company and the Selling Shareholder may, in consultation with the BRLMs, consider closing the Bid/Offer Period for QIBs one Working Day prior to the Bid/Offer Closing Date in accordance with the SEBI ICDR Regulations.